ITC-CRIB/jupyter-fairly/README.md

     # Rebuild extension Typescript source after making changes
     jlpm run build
     ```
-7. On a new terminal, start the Jupyter Server
+6. On a new terminal, start the Jupyter Server
    ```shell
    jupyter server
    ```
-8. Open the link in the terminal in a browser.
+7. Open the link in the terminal in a browser.
 Go to `http://127.0.0.1:8888/jupyterfair/get_example`.
-You whould see the following message:
+You should see the following message:
    ```json
    {"data": "This is /jupyterfair/get_test endpoint...
 Hoora!
 It works!!!"}
    ```

-    > You will need to re-build the extension with `jlpm run build` and re-start **jupyter server** to changes to the code take effect.
+    > You will need to re-build the extension with `jlpm run build` and re-start **jupyter server** for changes to the soruce code take effect.

 ## Testing the communication with 4TU Research Data